hrbrmstr/pastebin/README.md

 -   `new_paste`: Create a new paste
 -   `pastebin_api_key`: Get or set PASTEBIN\_API\_KEY value
 -   `toString.paste`: Extract just the paste text from a paste object
+-   `as.character.paste`: Extract just the paste text from a paste object

+### TODO

+-   Paste as user
+-   Pro paste feature
+-   Testing

 ### Installation